dependabot/fetch-metadata/README.md

   - The `directory` configuration that was used by dependabot for this updated Dependency.
 - `steps.dependabot-metadata.outputs.package-ecosystem`
   - The `package-ecosystem` configuration that was used by dependabot for this updated Dependency.
-- `steps.dependabot-metadata.outputs.target_branch`
+- `steps.dependabot-metadata.outputs.target-branch`
-  - The `target_branch` configuration that was used by dependabot for this updated Dependency.
+  - The `target-branch` configuration that was used by dependabot for this updated Dependency.

 **Note:** These outputs will only be populated if the target Pull Request was opened by Dependabot and contains **only** Dependabot-created commits.